 Consumer Price Index (CPI): A periodic measurement of consumer price movement performed by the Bureau of Labor Statistics.

 Conversion rate: also know as interest or discount rate usually represented by the letter “i” in time value formulas.
 It is the key variable in conversion of present dollars to future dollars and vice versa.

 Coupon rate: The stated interest rate on a bond.

-Defined benefit pension plan: A pension plan where future benefits are based upon a formula usually including years of service and highest average wage.
+Defined benefit pension plan: A pension plan in which future benefits are based upon a formula usually including years of service and highest average wage.

-Defined contribution plan: A pension plan where future payouts are based upon only pervious contributions and earnings on those contributions.
+Defined contribution plan: A pension plan where future payouts are based upon only previous contributions and earnings on those contributions.

 Deflation: a period of time where prices are dropping.

 Discount rate: another term for the interest rate or conversion rate in time value formulas.

 Dividends: Distributions of profits to equity shareholder of a corporation.